-The Chief Executive will ensure that this procedure is reviewed at least every three years, and that any amendments required are submitted to the Board of Management for approval.
+The Executive Team & Leadership Team will ensure that this procedure is reviewed at least every three years.

-Appendix 1- Workplace Control Measures
+Appendix 1 - Workplace Control Measures

 If a supported person either cannot or will not stop smoking when the support worker is present then workplace control measures will have to be communicated and agreed.
 The choice will depend on various factors and will be made entirely on an individual basis to suit the supported person, the support being provided, the home environment etc.